rawatsudhir1/AzureSynapseDWH/README.md

 Latency, connection or any other errors received at client side will be store in csv file (Azure VM c:\ drive as that's what configured while setting up jmx file).

 ![AJmetere_Latency](/images/AJmeter.jpg)

+I will add more soon in future but for now thanks for reading till here :smiley:

 Finally [here](https://docs.microsoft.com/en-us/learn/paths/implement-sql-data-warehouse/) is the learning path to learn more about Azure Synapse Analytics.

-Thanks for reading till here :smiley:

 **Eat Healthy, Stay Fit and Keep Learning**